makomweb/design-patterns/README.md

 ## State pattern

-- given sufficient complexity, it plays to formally define possible states and events/triggers
+- define possible states and events/triggers
 - can define
     - state entry/exit behaviors
     - action when a particular event causes a transition
     - guard conditions enabling/disabling a transition
-    - default action when no transition are found for an event
+    - default action when no transition is found for an event

 ## TO BE IMPLEMENTED